Smertig/banana/docs/api/tg/types/input_text_message_content.rst

    .. cpp:member:: optional_t<string_t> parse_mode

+   Optional.
 Mode for parsing entities in the message text.
 See formatting options for more details.

    .. cpp:member:: optional_t<array_t<message_entity_t>> entities

+   Optional.
 List of special entities that appear in message text, which can be specified instead of parse_mode

    .. cpp:member:: optional_t<boolean_t> disable_web_page_preview

+   Optional.
 Disables link previews for links in the sent message